kent-map/kent/16c/16c-lyly-biography.md

 - growing popularity of Thomas Kyd, Christopher Marlowe and William Shakespeare led to decline in Lyly's popularity and financial difficulties
 - his desperate appeals for a job were not answered by Queen Elizabeth and he was outlived by Edmund Tilney for the post of Master of the Revels

-His drama 'Mother Bombie' (15940
+His drama 'Mother Bombie' (1594) is set in Rochester, Kent, and is a comedy about two sets of couples and their respective fathers’ meddling in their matches.

 heere in Kent at Ashford...
 ...liue in christendome as well as in Kent...